Graduate School

 Graduate Faculty

-Graduate faculty members are chosen from the university faculty based on their academic training, experience, demonstrated potential for scholarship, and evidence of their ability and competency to direct and supervise graduate students in the pursuit of advanced knowledge.
+Graduate faculty members are chosen from the university faculty based on their academic training, experience, demonstrated potential for scholarship, and evidence of their ability to direct and supervise graduate students in the pursuit of advanced knowledge.

 Academic Units

 An academic unit is the administrative unit responsible for directing and managing a graduate major or minor field of study.
 An academic unit may be an academic program, department, school, or college, or composite of these.
-The chief administrative officer of the academic unit is responsible for managing the graduate programs in that unit and is responsible to the dean of the Graduate School for all graduate work performed by the unit.

 For questions about what qualifies for Oregon residency status, please visit the Office of Admissions’ residency website.